ironhack-labs/data-labs/final-project/final-project.md

   * Explain how and what you did to overcome it.
   * Show and explain code snippets in your presentation slides.
 * Git:
-  * Display an screenshot of your GitHub graphs to show your commit frequency and how much work you did.
+  * Display a screenshot of your GitHub graphs to show your commit frequency and how much work you did.
-* Data Pipeline Walkthrough:
+* Final Project Walkthrough:
   * Walk the audience through the data set you chose, providing an overview of some of the fields and other information contained in the data.
-  * Walk the audience through your process of designing and constructing your data pipeline including what tools and techniques you employed, what avenues you decided to pursue and why, and what lessons you learned.
+  * Walk the audience through your process of cleaning, exploring, analyzing, and performing machine learning on your data including what tools and techniques you employed, what avenues you decided to pursue and why, what interesting insights you discovered, and what lessons you learned.
-* One important mistake you made:
-  * Did you made a mistake in the construction of your pipeline?
-Did you perform one of the operations incorrectly?